MMuzaffar09/AW-Dashboard/README.md

 Data modeling using fact and dimension tables
 Interactive charts, KPIs, and filters

-How to Use
-1. Download the Power BI file from this repository
-2. Open it in Power BI Desktop
-3. Connect or refresh the data source if required
-4. Use filters and visuals to explore insights

 Purpose
 This dashboard was developed as part of a business intelligence learning project and to showcase practical Power BI skills, including data modeling, DAX calculations, and interactive reporting.